vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Week_2_notes.md

 it bumps into things or when somebody yells at it.
 For an agent to learn to play checkers of chess, the natural rewards are +1 for winning, -1 for losing, and 0 for drawing and for all nonterminal positions.

+### Where do rewards come from ?

++ Programming
+..+ Coding: Coding the rewards from states once and for all.
+..+ Human-in-the-loop: An user can give rewards in real-time to the algorithm.
++ Examples
+..+ Mimic reward: An agent learning to copy the reward that a person gives.
+..+

 ## Returns and Episodes